 Information Returns and Audit Procedures.
-We intend to furnish to each holder of Series C Preferred Units, within 90 days after the close of each taxable year, specific tax information, including a Schedule K-1, which includes its guaranteed payment for the preceding taxable year.
-Notwithstanding the rules described above under "-Tax Consequences of Series C Preferred Unit Ownership-Basis of Series C Preferred Units" requiring aggregation of partnership interests purchased in separate transactions, you may receive more than one Schedules K-1 if you hold common units, Series A Preferred Units or Series B Preferred Units in addition to Series C Preferred Units due to administrative reporting limitations.
+We intend to furnish to each holder of Series A Preferred Units, within 90 days after the close of each taxable year, specific tax information, including a Schedule K-1, which includes its guaranteed payment for the preceding taxable year.
+Notwithstanding the rules described above under "-Tax Consequences of Series A Preferred Unit Ownership-Basis of Series A Preferred Units" requiring aggregation of partnership interests purchased in separate transactions, you may receive two Schedules K-1 if you hold common units and Series A Preferred Units due to administrative reporting limitations.
 In preparing this information, which will not be reviewed by counsel, we will take various accounting and reporting positions.
 We cannot assure you that those positions will yield a result that conforms to the requirements of the Code, Treasury Regulations, administrative interpretations of the IRS, or applicable court decisions.
 Neither we nor tax counsel can assure prospective unitholders that the IRS will not successfully contend in court that those positions are impermissible.
-Any challenge by the IRS could negatively affect the cash available for distributions and the value of the Series C Preferred Units.
+Any challenge by the IRS could negatively affect the cash available for distributions and the value of the Series A Preferred Units.

 The IRS may audit our U.S. federal income tax information returns.
-Adjustments resulting from an IRS audit may require each unitholder (including a holder of Series C Preferred Units) to adjust a prior year's tax liability, and possibly may result in an audit of its return.
+Adjustments resulting from an IRS audit may require each unitholder (including a holder of Series A Preferred Units) to adjust a prior year's tax liability, and possibly may result in an audit of its return.
 Any audit of a unitholder's return could result in adjustments unrelated to our returns as well as those related to our returns.

-A unitholder (including a holder of Series C Preferred Units) must file a statement with the IRS identifying the treatment of any item on its U.S. federal income tax return that is not consistent with the treatment of the item on our return.
+A unitholder (including a holder of Series A Preferred Units) must file a statement with the IRS identifying the treatment of any item on its U.S. federal income tax return that is not consistent with the treatment of the item on our return.
 Intentional or negligent disregard of this consistency requirement may subject a unitholder to substantial penalties.